MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 When creating shoes, you just need to match the shoe to the bottom of the character's foot.

+After entering the game, the configuration file determines how much the foot and toes should be rotated so that they are parallel to the ground.

 ![shoes_making_example](./img/shoes_making_example.png)

 You can import some mods to see how they do it.